marfarma/cms-tree-page-view/readme.txt

 = 0.7.7 =
 - Added Portuguese translation by Ricardo Tomasi.
 Thank you!
+- Celebration Edition: over 25.000 downloads of this plugin at WordPress.org!

 = 0.7.6 =
 - You can now view items in the trash.
 A bit closer to a complete take over of the pages-page :)